KanyJoz/phpmvc/README.txt

-This will become the README.txtgit remote add origin https://github.com/KanyJoz/phpmvc.git
+This will become the README.txt